MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 ### As a Visual Studio Enterprise subscriber, do I get additional parallel jobs for TFS and Azure Pipelines?

 Yes.
-Visual Studio Enterprise subscribers get [one parallel job in Team Foundation Server 2017 or later](concurrent-pipelines-tfs.md) and one self-hosted parallel job in each Azure DevOps organization of which they are a member.
+Visual Studio Enterprise subscribers get [one parallel job in Team Foundation Server 2017 or later](concurrent-pipelines-tfs.md) and one self-hosted parallel job in each Azure DevOps Services organization where they are a member.

 ### What about the option to pay for hosted agents by the minute?

 Some of our earlier customers are still on a per-minute plan for the hosted agents.
 In this plan, you pay $0.05/minute for the first 20 hours after the free tier, and $0.01/minute after 20 hours.
-There are some limitations of this plan, because of which you may want to consider moving to the parallel jobs model:
+Because of the following limitations in this plan, you might want to consider moving to the parallel jobs model:

-- Using the per-minute plan, you can only run one job at a time.
+- When you're using the per-minute plan, you can run only one job at a time.
-- If you run builds for more than 14 paid hours in a month, it may be more cost-effective for you to switch to the parallel jobs model.
+- If you run builds for more than 14 paid hours in a month, the per-minute plan might be less cost-effective than the parallel jobs model.

 ### I use XAML build controllers with my organization.
 How am I charged for those?